christosgalano/christosgalano.github.io/_drafts/policy-driven-governance-for-infrastructure-code.md

 Policy-driven governance changes this reactive approach into **proactive enforcement**.
 By treating policies as code—version-controlled, tested, and automatically enforced—you catch issues during development instead of in production.
 Resources meet your standards from the start, not as an afterthought.

+> NOTE 1:
+> The contents of this article are also available as a YouTube presentation [here](https://youtu.be/kU1KhvxRynQ?si=f92k4mEnC4bA_y1R).
+>
+> NOTE 2:
+> If you want to explore the concepts hands-on you can use the corresponding template repository [here](https://github.com/christosgalano/opa-template-repo).

 ## The problem with manual governance

 **Misconfigurations increase with scale**.
 That overly permissive security group or unencrypted storage bucket slips through manual reviews.
 When managing hundreds of resources across multiple teams, human oversight alone isn't enough.